mmistakes/minimal-mistakes/_docs/05-configuration.md

 ### Site URL

 The base hostname and protocol for your site.
-If you're hosting with GitHub Pages this will be something like `url: "http://github.io.mmistakes"`, or for self-hosting `url: "https://mademistakes.com"`.
+If you're hosting with GitHub Pages this will be something like `url: "http://github.io.mmistakes"` or `url: "https://mademistakes.com"` if you have a custom domain name.

-**Note:** It's important to remember that when testing locally you need to change this.
-Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) with `bundle exec jekyll serve --config _config.yml,_config.dev.yml` to apply development override settings.
+**Note:** It's important to remember that when testing locally you need to change the `site.url`.
+Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) with `bundle exec jekyll serve --config _config.yml,_config.dev.yml` to apply development overrides.
 Simply commenting out the line works as well `# url: "http://mmistakes.github.io"`.
 Just remember to uncomment it before pushing or else you'll have broken assets and links all over the place!
 {: .notice--warning}

 **ProTip:** GitHub serves pages over `http://` and `https://` so to take advantage of that go protocol-less like so `url: "//github.io.mmistakes"`.
+Mre info on serving your GitHub Pages hosted site over https can be [found here](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it).
 {: .notice--info}

 ### Site Base URL

 This little option causes all kinds of confusion in the Jekyll community.
 If you're not hosting your site as a GitHub Pages Project or in a subfolder (eg: `/blog`), then don't mess with it.

-In the case of the Minimal Mistakes demo site it's hosting on GitHub Pages at <https://mmistakes.github.io/minimal-mistakes>.
+In the case of the Minimal Mistakes demo site it's hosted on GitHub at <https://mmistakes.github.io/minimal-mistakes>.
 To correctly set this base path I'd use `url: "https://mmistakes.github.io"` and `baseurl: "/minimal-mistakes"`.

 For more information on how to properly use `site.url` and `site.baseurl` as intended by the Jekyll maintainers, check [Parker Moore's post on the subject](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/).